-Aubergines belong to the nightshade family, which includes tomatoes, potatoes, and peppers.
-These are all the edible parts of flowering plants from the Solanaceae family.
+Aubergines belong to the nightshade family which includes tomatoes, potatoes and peppers.
+These are all the edible parts of flowering plants from Solanaceae family.

-Aubergines an excellent source of fibre while being low in calories, and are a great source of some vitamins and minerals which you need in your diet.
+Aubergines are an excellent source of fibre while being low in calories and are a great source of some vitamins and minerals which you need in your diet.

 Aubergines are a good source of vitamins B1 and B6.
 Vitamin B1, also called thiamine, helps your body turn food into energy and can also help keep your nervous system healthy.
 Vitamin B6, which is also known as pyridoxine, helps the body use and store energy from carbohydrates, and helps keep our red blood cells healthy.

-Sicilian spaghetti alla Norma – Jamie Oliver website
+Pasta Alla Norma – From Jamie Oliver Website

 - 2 aubergines

 - 3 cloves of garlic

 - ½ a bunch of fresh basil , (15g)

 - 1 teaspoon dried oregano